 The handstand is a difficult exercise, even for people who have been training for years and have sufficient experience working out.
 Unfortunately, most people assume that the best way to learn handstands is by doing them constantly, and even though repetition is necessary, there’s a right and a wrong way to go about it.

 Unless you’ve already done gymnastics, your wrists will not be used to spending that much time with so much weight on top of them.
-Remember, we usually use the feet and legs to bear our entire body weight, so our upper body is not prepared to take on that task so quickly.
-Along with that, even if you have sufficient upper body strength, likely, you haven’t spent all that much time working your forearms, which play a vital role during this exercise.
+Even if you have sufficient upper body strength from exercises like bench press, you may not have spent all that much time loaded in the position required to do a handstand.

 That’s why our advice is always to start slowly - do some warm-up exercises, work on improving your strength, and do easier handstand variations that will allow you to build the necessary muscles over time.
 And always remember to be patient - the connective tissues also take time to adapt to your new way of training and the demand you’re putting on them.